mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Logging

 The first step to diagnosing a problem is typically to take a look at the logs.
-Tasks do different things, so it takes some knowledge of the problem being diagnosed to determine which Task logs are relevant.
+Tasks do different things, so it takes some knowledge of the problem being diagnosed to determine which task logs are relevant.

 As of this writing, the best and fastest way to view and download logs is via the Mesos UI at `<dcos-url>/mesos`.
 On the Mesos front page you will see two lists: A list of currently running tasks, followed by a list of completed tasks (whether successful or failed).